 For the present MEASURE, THE EC GRANT is hereby available for contracting until 30 November 2006 subject to the provisions of this Memorandum.
 All contracts must be signed by this date.
 Any balance of funds of the EC GRANT, which have not been contracted by this date shall be cancelled.
+The deadline for disbursement of THE EC GRANT is 30 November 2007 with the exception of the project BG2004/016-715.01 (Road I-9 (E-87) - Construction of road Malko Tarnovo Border Crossing checkpoint with Turkey, including bypass of Malko Tarnovo), where the deadline for disbursement is 30 November 2009.
+All disbursements must be completed by the deadline for disbursement.
+THE COMMISSION may however, in exceptional circumstances, agree to an appropriate extension of the contracting period or of the disbursement period, should this be requested in due time and properly justified by THE RECIPIENT.
+In no case can the contracting period for projects implemented under this programme exceed three years after the date of the global commitment (Art.
+166 (2) FR).
+Budgetary commitments which have not given rise to payments during three years counted from the date of the legal commitment will be decommitted (Art.
+77 (3) FR).

-The deadline for execution of contracts of THE EC GRANT is 30 November 2007, except for the project BG 2004/016-919.05.01 for which the deadline will be 30 November 2008.
-THE COMMISSION may however, in exceptional circumstances, agree to an appropriate extension of the contracting period or of the contract execution period, should this be requested in due time and properly justified by THE RECIPIENT.
-This Memorandum shall expire at the expiry date for execution of contracts of the EC GRANT.
+This Memorandum shall expire at the expiry of the disbursement period of the EC GRANT.
 All the funds which have not been disbursed shall be returned to the Commission.